Securing name resolution in the IoT: DNS over CoAP: Design of DNS over CoAP (DoC)

-\paragraph{Request mapping.} A \ac{DoC} client can send a \ac{DNS} query over \ac{CoAP} by embedding the \ac{DNS} wire format of a \ac{DNS} query into a \ac{CoAP} message using either GET, POST, or FETCH~\cite{RFC-8132} requests, each of them provide different features.
+\paragraph{Request mapping.} A DoC client can send a DNS query over CoAP by embedding the DNS wire format of a DNS query into a CoAP message using either GET, POST, or FETCH~\cite{RFC-8132} requests, each of them provide different features.

-GET and POST are also supported by \ac{DoH} and thus their behavior could be mapped to DoC: Using GET, the \ac{DNS} query needs to be encoded within the \ac{URI}.
-As such, a \ac{DoC} resource needs to be configured as a \emph{\ac{URI} template}~\cite{RFC-6570}, providing the position of the \ac{DNS} query in the \ac{URI} as a variable.
-GET allows for caching of subsequent responses but prevents block-wise transfer and requires a \emph{\ac{URI} template processor} to resolve the \ac{DNS} query variable at the constrained client side.
-POST, on the other hand, carries the \ac{DNS} query in the \ac{CoAP} body, reducing complexity from an additional \ac{URI} template processor.
+GET and POST methods are already supported by DoH and their behavior could be translated to DoC\@: Using GET, the DNS query requires encoding within the request URI\@.
+As such, a DoC resource needs to be configured as a \emph{URI template}~\cite{RFC-6570}, describing the position of the DNS query in the URI as a variable.
+GET allows for caching of subsequent responses but prevents block-wise transfer and demands a \emph{URI template processor} for resolving the DNS query variable at the constrained client side.
+POST, on the other hand, carries the DNS query in the CoAP body, reducing the complexity of an additional URI template processor.
 As a drawback, though, it does not allow for caching since the payload of the request is not taken into account for a cache key.
-To allow for both caching and block-wise transfer, a \ac{DoC} client can use FETCH~\cite{RFC-8132}.
-FETCH is currently not supported by all \ac{CoAP}~implementations, but extending them is trivial.
-As such, compared to \ac{DoH}, where GET and POST are used primarily, FETCH is the preferred method for \ac{DoC}. \cref{tab:doc-methods-comp} displays the different benefits and drawbacks of the three \ac{CoAP}~methods.
+To allow for both caching and block-wise transfer, a DoC client can use FETCH~\cite{RFC-8132}.
+FETCH is currently not supported by all CoAP~implementations, but extending them is trivial.
+As such, compared to DoH, where GET and POST are used primarily, FETCH is the preferred method for DoC\@. \cref{tab:doc-methods-comp} displays the different benefits and drawbacks of the three CoAP~methods.

-\paragraph{Response mapping.} A \ac{DoC}~server sends a \ac{DNS} response over \ac{CoAP} by encoding the wire format of the \ac{DNS} response in the payload of a \ac{CoAP} response.
+\paragraph{Response mapping.} A DoC~server sends a DNS response over CoAP by encoding the wire format of the DNS response in the payload of a CoAP response.